‘Best course with the best coach I had, even after five years at uni. Thank you!’

 - Public diplomacy

-At the end of this masterclass, participants will:
+At the end of the masterclass, participants will:

 - Appreciate the importance of reputation management in a globalizing world where the physical is increasingly interlinked with the virtual;